The Best Places to Visit in Vietnam Complete Guide

 The Best Places to add to your Vietnam Travel Itinerary

 Wondering what places not to miss on your Vietnam trip?
 Here is our list on the 20+ best places to visit in Vietnam – as recommended by fellow travel bloggers!

 Best Places to visit in Northern Vietnam

 Hanoi’s rich history and vibrant chaotic streets showcasing everything from broken down shophouses to colorful exteriors have long made it one of the most popular travel destinations in Asia.
 Not to mention an absolute must when stepping foot in Vietnam.

 As the capital city, Hanoi offers visitors a glimpse into traditions still evident on the streets today.
 Here old and new seamlessly blend, making Hanoi a melting pot of culture, history, tradition, and authentic cuisine.

 The Old Quarter is the beating heart of Hanoi, and probably where you’ll spend most of your time when stopping by here.
 With its deep-rooted history dating back more than 1000 years, the Old Quarter has something for everyone no matter your interests!

-Shopaholics and shutterbugs shouldn’t miss getting lost in the maze of shops and alleys lining the 36 Pho Phuong (merchant streets) where local merchants are all grouped by the wares they sell – from flowers and jewelry to silks and toys to name just a few.
+Shopaholics and shutterbugs shouldn’t miss getting lost in the maze of shops and alleys lining the 36 Pho Phuong (merchant streets).
+Here you’ll find local merchants grouped by the wares they sell – from flowers and jewelry to silks and toys to name just a few.
 Here endless photo ops and a chance to experience the city like a real local awaits you around every corner.
 Those seeking to explore the natural beauty, albeit not any less chaotic side of the Old Quarter, be sure to head to Hoan Kiem Lake.